 Their best-sellers are carrot cake, lime and coconut cake, and Earl Grey tea cake.

-Just come here and binge-eat your favorite snacks and savories without having to worry about making special gluten-free requests.
-It is a genius spot at a charming location to taste the best of baked goods and light dishes.
+It’s the one place you can go to and binge-eat your favorite snacks and savories without having to worry about making special gluten-free requests.
+It is a lovely cafe om a charming location.

-Location: 4 Shin Hing Street, Central, Hong Kong
+Location: G/F, 4 Shin Hing Street, Central, Hong Kong.

 If you feel like eating some global cuisines, then Café Causette is the place to be.
 They serve dishes from across the world.

-Known for its simplistic approach, every dish served here is common, yet the restaurant pays particular attention to its guests’ dietary request.
+Known for its simplistic approach, every dish served here is well-known, yet the restaurant pays particular attention to its guests’ dietary requests.
 If you’re on a gluten-free diet, it’s worth a try.

 Whilst located in a fancy hotel, Café Causette itself is not super formal and instead has a contemporary setup that offers convenient all-day dining with something a little extra.